mklan/dotfiles/fingerprint/README.md

 ## setup

-`printd-enroll` and scan your right index finger 10x
+`fprintd-enroll` and scan your right index finger 8x

-`printd-verify` to verify
+`fprintd-verify` to verify

 Add pam_fprintd.so as sufficient to the top of the auth section of `/etc/pam.d/{login,su,sudo,gdm,lightdm,i3Lock}`